UP Core Habits

 • Use empirical analysis to address human, social or ecological problems.

 How do relationships and communities function?
 What is the value of difference?
 How can we better work toward the common good, equity, and justice?
-Habits related to a commitment to diversity, inclusion, and the common good are those that allow students to understand the complexities of society, power, and identity in ways that allow for constructive civic engagement in a diverse society with unequal opportunities.
+Habits related to diversity and the common good are those that allow students to understand the complexities of society, power, and identity in ways that allow for constructive civic engagement in a diverse society with unequal opportunities.
 Courses addressing this habit help students to:

 • Learn to live and contribute within the diversity of U.S. society.